-Though its fame is shared with its “Big Three” counterparts ruby and emerald, sapphire has enjoyed a long run as one of the world’s most beloved gemstones.
+Though its fame is shared with its “Big Three” counterparts, ruby and emerald, sapphire has long been one of the world’s most beloved gemstones.

-The deep Blue Sapphire or Neelam gemstone, as it is popularly known, comprises of Aluminium Oxide (Al2O3).
+The deep Blue Sapphire or Neelam gemstone, as it is popularly known, comprises Aluminium Oxide (Al2O3).

-While the Diamond is considered to be the hardest amongst all gemstones, the Blue Sapphire or Neelam stone comes a close second when we speak about the hardness quotient.
+While the Diamond is considered the hardest among all gemstones, the Blue Sapphire or Neelam stone comes a close second when we speak about the hardness quotient.
 The hardness of this gemstone on the Mohs scale is 9.

 A large number of famous sapphires have been listed in history.
-Harry Winston, the famous American gem dealer, possesses a 337.10 carat gorgeous sapphire.
+For example, the well-known American gem dealer Harry Winston possesses a 337.10-carat gorgeous sapphire.

-A 536 carat star sapphire known as the Star of India, probably the largest such gem in the world and a smaller gem of 116cts called the Midnight star, both reside at the American Museum of Natural History in New York City.
+A 536-carat star sapphire known as the Star of India, probably the most prominent such gem in the world, and a minor gem of 116cts called the Midnight Star reside at the American Museum of Natural History in New York City.

-Another example of a huge-sized sapphire is the 2302 carat sapphire that was carved by Norman Maness into the form of Abraham Lincoln’s head.
+Another example of a huge-sized sapphire is the 2302-carat sapphire that Norman Maness carved into the form of Abraham Lincoln’s head.

-Due to the rare nature of the large sapphire gems, gems above 15 carats with good color and clarity grade are considered extremely exotic.
+Due to the rare nature of the large sapphire gems, gems above 15 carats with good color and clarity grade are considered highly exotic.

 Fine medium-dark blue sapphires of rich tone come from Kashmir in India.
-With their cornflower blue color and a slightly milky appearance, Kashmir sapphires are considered to be the most beautiful gemstones.
+With their cornflower blue color and slightly milky appearance, Kashmir sapphires are considered the most beautiful gemstones.

-Color zoning (the uneven distribution of coloring in a gemstone) in a blue sapphire of natural origin is a very common phenomenon.
+Color zoning (the uneven distribution of coloring in a gemstone) in a blue sapphire of natural origin is a widespread phenomenon.

-Thus, a rough sapphire stone needs to be cut and faceted in a well-planned manner to obtain a beautifully colored finished gem.
+Thus, a rough sapphire stone must be cut and faceted well-planned to obtain a beautifully colored finished gem.

 Sapphires get their beautiful color tone from the trace elements iron and titanium.

-But other shapes like round, cushion, octagonal and rectangle are also not uncommon and depend on the native cut that is provided.
+But other shapes like round, cushion, octagonal, and rectangles are also not uncommon and depend on the native cut provided.